BenedictWilkins/world-of-bugs/README.md

-World of Bugs is a test plaform for Automated Bug Detection (ABD) research.
+World of Bugs is a test platform for Automated Bug Detection (ABD) research.

 ### Documentation